suxuekun/libpyiotcloud/_setup_devguide/README.md

 		           "fadeouttime": int
 		     }
 		   //   color usage is an index to the list of color usages:
-		   //     ["RGB as single unit", "RGB as individual units"]
+		   //     ["RGB as color", "RGB as component"]
-		   //   single should be used if "RGB as single unit" is selected for color usage
+		   //   single should be used if "RGB as color" is selected for color usage
+		   //     manual is an int indicating the 0x00RRGGBB
-		   //   individual should be used if "RGB as individual units" is selected for color usage
+		   //   individual should be used if "RGB as component" is selected for color usage
+		   //     manual is an int indicating the 0xRR or 0xGG or 0xBB
 		   //   endpoint is an index to the list source endpoints:
 		   //     ["Manual", "Hardware"]
 		   //   if endpoint is Manual